Caruychen/42Hive-Github-Vogsphere-Actions/README.md

 4. `VOGSPHERE_REPO` is the git repository link that you have on your project's intra page.
 NOTE: Should you fail a project, which you will, this value will need to be updated with the new git repository link.

 ### Setting up vogsphere repo
+The `deploy_vogsphere.sh` is a shell script in which you will write the logic for how you want to allocate files from your Github repository, into the vogsphere repository.

+It should be fairly simple, and you won't need to add anything complicated.
+The process is simply copying using the `cp` command from the working github repository (which is the name you gave your repository) into the vogsphere repository (which starts with intra-uuid-\*).

+It is totally up to you, it will depend on how you've structured your own repository, and what is expected for the project's vogsphere repository.
+You can check out the example shown in this repo's [shell script](https://github.com/Caruychen/42Hive-Github-Vogsphere-Actions/blob/main/deploy_vogsphere.sh)

+This example is based on my [Libft github repository](https://github.com/Caruychen/42Hive-Libft).